Skip to Main Content

 Sennheiser, Schoeps & Sanken Boom Inventory From Auckland & Wellington Sound Houses

 Here is how this works in practice.
-Boom microphone stock across Aotearoa centres on the workhorses every NZ production sound mixers trusts on dialogue: Sennheiser MKH 416 and MKH 60 shotguns for exterior pickup, Schoeps CMIT 5U for tonal-accurate cinema work, and Sanken CS-3e for high-rejection coverage in Auckland CBD or Wellington Cuba Street ambient bleed.
-Hyper-cardioid bodies — Schoeps MK41 capsule, Neumann KMR 81i — handle interior coverage at Stone Street Studios, Kumeu Film Studios, Auckland Film Studios, Avalon Studios, and Henderson Studios stage work.
+Boom microphone stock across Aotearoa centres on the workhorses each NZ production sound mixers trusts on dialogue: Sennheiser MKH 416 and MKH 60 shotguns for exterior pickup, Schoeps CMIT 5U for tonal-accurate cinema work, and Sanken CS-3e for high-rejection coverage in Auckland CBD or Wellington Cuba Street ambient bleed.
+Hyper-cardioid bodies.
+Schoeps MK41 capsule, Neumann KMR 81i — handle interior coverage at Stone Street Studios, Kumeu Film Studios, Auckland Film Studios, Avalon Studios, and Henderson Studios stage work.

 Here is how this works in practice.
-Boom poles run K-Tek Avalon and Klassik series in 5ft through 21ft reach, with Cinela COSI and Rycote Cyclone windshield systems mandatory for the 4-seasons-in-a-day Aoraki and Fiordland exteriors.
+Boom poles run K-Tek Avalon and Klassik series in 5ft through 21ft reach, with Cinela COSI and Rycote Cyclone windshield systems required for the 4-seasons-in-a-day Aoraki and Fiordland exteriors.
 Domestic inventory is staged at Lemac New Zealand (Auckland + The capital), Mediatech NZ, and Filmworx Auckland.
-The Wellywood gear pool at Stone Street and Park Road Post The capital supplements for feature-scale productions.
+The Wellywood gear pool at Stone Street and Park Road Post The capital supplements for feature-scale shoots.

 Here is the short of it.
 For South Island winter shoots dropping to -10°C dawn lows, we condition shotgun bodies in unit-base warmth, replace foam windscreens with Rycote Super-Softie for Cyclone interiors, and brief boom ops on iwi-protocol awareness when filming on Te Tiriti o Waitangi partnership land.
 When production scale demands extra rigs, ARRI Rental Sydney and Sigma Cine Sydney supplement same-week via the 3-hour Trans-Tasman corridor under ATA carnet through Auckland or Wellington Customs.